adamenagy/data.management-nodejs-integration.egnyte/README.md

 # Setup

-For using this sample, you need an Autodesk developer credentials.
+In order to use this sample you need Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
-For this new app, use <b>http://localhost:3000/api/forge/callback/oauth</b> as Callback URL.
+For this new app, use <b>https://localhost:3000/api/forge/callback/oauth</b> as Callback URL.
 Finally take note of the <b>Client ID</b> and <b>Client Secret</b>.

 You also need an Egnyte Developer credentials.
 Visit the [Egnyte Developer](https://developers.egnyte.com), Log in or Sign up, follow the steps to an Egnyte application.
-For this new app, use <b>http://localhost:3000/api/egnyte/callback/oauth</b> as redirect_uri.
+For this new app, use <b>https://localhost:3000/api/egnyte/callback/oauth</b> as redirect_uri.
 Finally, take note of the <b>client_id</b> and <b>client_secret</b>.

 Follow the steps outlined in this blog post to generate the SSL key for local https testing [https://forge.autodesk.com/blog/enable-https-local-nodejs](https://forge.autodesk.com/blog/enable-https-local-nodejs)